magfest/ubersystem/support/room-night-checker/README.txt

 install instructions:

+requires python2.7 (python 3 won't work because Splinter doesn't support it)

-sudo apt-get install python python-pip python-virtualenv curl virtualenv env
+sudo apt-get install python python-pip python-virtualenv curl ./setup.sh
-. env/bin/activate
-pip install selenium splinter

-# edit run-hotel-scraper.sh, adjust the path at the top

 # then, run the following as the user you want to run as
 crontab -e

-*/15 * * * * /home/dom/hotel/run-hotel-scraper.sh
+*/15 * * * * /absolute/path/to/run-hotel-scraper.sh